 Paying to volunteer means that volunteers make a valuable financial contribution to underprivileged communities as well contributing their time, and ensures that they receive expert help and support both in the UK and while they are away.

-Support and preparation, health screening, visa processing (where applicable), one-to -one interview session, programme handbook, country guidebook, T-shirt, programme marketing, staff salaries, office space and utilities
+Support and preparation, health screening, programme handbook, country guidebook, T-shirt, programme marketing, staff salaries, office space and utilities.

 Project donation, accommodation, orientation, airport pick up, transfers, placement, food, partner administration costs and overheads including, staff salary, 24/7 support, office space.

-Prior to departure, volunteers have an informal orientation interview with one of our volunteer programme coordinators.
+Prior to departure, all volunteers will listen to their orientation and will then contact BUNAC.
 This ensures that volunteers have the opportunity to ask any questions they have and to tell us all about their skills, experiences and preference, so we can be confident that the programme is suitable for them.
 Volunteers are also given advice about local culture, what to take with them and how to stay safe and aware while they’re away.
 We’ll be in regular contact in the build up to departure, and if volunteers ever have any queries they can just pick up the phone!
 BUNAC will contact volunteers with finalised details of the project and accommodation 2-4 weeks before departure to ensure that there is time for the volunteer to prepare.
 This includes full details of the project, project address, volunteer job role, and working hours.

 Projects are sourced by our in-country partners, who are able to identify local needs.
 It is important that we are not taking away jobs from local people, but instead are adding new skills and experience to share with the community.
 Working closely with our in-country partners, we are able to ensure that our projects are carefully monitored, that volunteers can make a real contribution and that the resources are in place to ensure that volunteers work in a safe, secure environment.